This kept on for two weeks, and then…

 (a/n; not true, please don't Google)

 “I also found an interesting website entitled, ‘The online album of Usa Kazunari’ and it had some very interesting photos of you.”

 Kill me now.
 “THAT WAS BY MY MOM, SHE’S CONSTANTLY LOOKING FOR WAYS TO EMBARRASS ME.”

 Ritsu burst out laughing, and he followed suit shortly after.
 Giddy with relief and happiness, Usa briefly forgot about his leg, his unfortunate circumstances, and the cold weather.

-He marvelled at how their friendship had evolved.
+He marveled at how their friendship had evolved.
 A year and a half ago, she was too shy to look him in the eye.
 Now, they were laughing and comfortably talking alongside each other.

 “Hey… did you pick up some new books the other day?
 I didn’t see you.”
 Inwardly, Usa gulped, wondering if he was being too forward.

 “No… I was making my way home by the usual route when I saw two girls from my middle school walking ahead of me.”

 Her halting speech did not bode well with Usa.